 - When a new house is built there is period (typically 12 months) where the builder provides a warranty for any defects that become discernible during the warranty period.
 The purpose of the warranty inspection is to inspect the house and identify and defects that may be present.
 The owner can then use this report to request the builder fixes any issues identified in the report under their warranty obligations.

-ABIS's Unique Approach to Inspections
+ABIS's Unique Approach to Pest and Building Inspections

-Over the past 25 years ABIS has developed a unique computer-aided approach to building inspections that other inspectors cannot match.
+Over the past 27 years ABIS has developed a unique computer-aided approach to building inspections that other inspectors cannot match.
 Using technology taken from commercial aviation, our inspectors follow a best practice check list that greatly reduces the risk of human error.
 Our inspectors are able to focus on the building inspection process with accurate recording of building defects and issues.
-Their findings are kept in a data base so that they can be subject to independent checks to ensure inspection quality is maintained.
+Their findings are kept in a database so that they can be subject to independent checks to ensure inspection quality is maintained.
 Like pilots, our inspectors are also subject to regular checks to insure they don’t develop “blind spots” or bad habits.
 The ABIS system also learns as it is used so the process continually improves over time.

 Our competitors often use report writing software where they build a report on a mobile device as they conduct their inspection.
 The report they produce either during the inspection or shortly after the inspection is usually a pdf document containing text and photographs.
 In order to keep the pdf to a manageable size the photographs resolution must be kept low or the number of photographs limited.

-ABIS’s unique approach allows the inspector to produce a report from the data recorded on site and store it securely in the cloud where it can be view by the client via a link.
+ABIS’s unique approach allows the pre purchase building inspector to produce a report from the data recorded on site and store it securely in the cloud where it can be view by the client via a link.
 This approach enables the photographs to be viewed at high resolution and ensures the report is available for many years in a secure environment.

-What is Included in a Building Inspection
+What is Included in a real estate inspection or Building Inspection

-All of our Building and Pest Inspections come with Free Thermal Imaging and are carried out by professional and qualified Building Inspectors.
+All of our Pre Purchase Building and Pest Inspections come with Free Thermal Imaging and are carried out by professional and qualified Brisbane Building Inspectors.
 Within 24 hours (usually by 5pm on the day of the inspection), we will provide a detailed building report covering all parts of the property that are accessible and loaded with photographs, supporting evidence and recommendations to supplement your decision making in regards to the property.
 Armed with this information you can then make an informed decision regarding you home purchase.

 *ABIS Building and Pest Inspections include reporting on termite activity, borers and fungal decay – in accordance with Australian Standard AS4349.3